Clark County Washington assistance programs.

 The primary state agency that provides the funds is located at 1601 East Fourth Plain Boulevard, in Suite C214, Vancouver, WA 98661.
 ContactClark County Community Action Program at (360) 397-2130 to learn more.
 However, to get access to rental and housing assistance funds contact 1-877-211-9274 to be directed to available agencies in the Clark County area.

 Bienestar is another local non-profit that offers residents help.
 They run several job programs, and help people locate fulfilling employment.
+They also have details on using cell phone apps for saving or making extra money.
 In addition to the job programs and employment support offered by counselors, people in need can gain access access to emergency financial assistance for paying bills, rent, and housing expenses, child care and other basic needs to households experiencing illness, injury or recent layoff or unemployment.
 503-693-2937

 Inter-Faith Treasure House offers the following.
 Low cost new or gently used clothing and household articles.
 Rent assistance.
 Help with paying utility, PUD, heating and water bills.
 Food boxes.
 Baby Clothing.
 All services are dependent on funding availability.
 Washougal Washington.
 Phone (360) 834-4181.